Black (singer): Career

 Once you have had a hit, it's hard to write another song without having that in the back of your mind.
 For a long time, I would find myself hearing, 'I like it but it's not Wonderful Life'.

 At first, the single "Everything's Coming Up Roses" flopped, but the follow-up, "Sweetest Smile" became a UK top-10 hit.
 The third single, a re-release of "Wonderful Life", was a massive hit worldwide.
 The album of the same name, released in 1987, had similar success, reaping commercial and critical acclaim.

 Black sold over two million records worldwide with Comedy (1988) and Black (1991).
 Disillusioned with having to deal with a big record company, Vearncombe founded the independent label Nero Schwarz (which is the word "black" in Italian and in German, respectively), and released one album Are We Having Fun Yet?
 (1993).

 In 1991, Vearncombe co-founded the Tomato design collective, a worldwide group of directors, designers, artists, writers, producers and composers.
 He served as a director until 1995.

 After a prolonged hiatus, Vearncombe returned in 1999 to release a string of recordings under his own name.
 Vearncombe returned to the name 'Black' to release the album Between Two Churches in November 2005.
 On this album, he included a song mocking the success of his hit "Wonderful Life", where he poignantly re-asked the question, ‘Are you having a wonderful life?’

 In 2009, he released two albums: The Given was issued on 4 July as a free download under Vearncombe's name; Water on Stone was released on 17 November as the first Black studio album in four years.
 In September 2011, the album Any Colour You Like was released through Black's website.

 In April 2014, Vearncombe started a pledge fund (via the dedicated music crowd-funding site PledgeMusic) for a new album, co-written with long-time friend and musical collaborator Calum MacColl.
 This was the first time he had participated in a crowd-funded project.
 The project significantly exceeded its funding goals, and he regularly expressed his surprise and gratefulness through video updates on the PledgeMusic site.
 His experience with the process also contributed to the name of the album, Blind Faith, was released on 13 April 2015.
 Several months later, he recorded a Catalan version of "Wonderful Life" as a fundraiser for the Catalan telethon La Marató de TV3.
 Vearncombe sang a Catalan translation of the original lyrics.

 Death

-On 10 January 2016, Vearncombe was involved in a car accident, near Cork Airport in Ireland, and placed in a medically induced coma after sustaining serious head injuries.
+On 10 January 2016, Vearncombe was involved in a car crash, near Cork Airport in Ireland, and placed in a medically induced coma after sustaining serious head injuries.
 He never regained consciousness and died from his injuries at the intensive care unit of Cork University Hospital on 26 January 2016, at the age of 53.
 Vearncombe left a widow, Swedish opera singer and former One 2 Many singer Camilla Griehsel, and three children.
-His remains were cremated on 4 February 2016.
+He was cremated on 4 February 2016.